danbev/learning-wasi/README.md

     fd_readdir: [Function: bound fd_readdir],
     ...
 ```
-If we look at Imports in readdir.wasm we can find:

-When we compile the c program into a wasm module we do so with a compile that
+When we compile the c program into a wasm module we do so with a compiler that
 supports Wasi, in our case we are using clang from wasi-sdk which uses wasi-libc.
 If we think about this it makes sense that we have different libc libraries for
 different environments.
 The make target that compiles readdir.c into an